didier-durand/microk8s-kata-containers/README.template.md

 The workflow tests the proper execution of sample containers with 'kata-runtime' after running them initially on standard 'runc' to validate global setup: beyond run of traditional helloworld-go, autoscale-go is called with parameters ensuring that thorough computations and resource allocation are properly executed by the replacing runtime.

 [MicroK8s](https://microk8s.io/) by Canonical was chosen on purpose for this project: its source code is extremely close to the upstream version of Kubernetes.
 Consequently, it allows to build a fully-featured production-grade Kubernetes cluster that can be run autonomously - on a single Limux instance - with very sensible default configuration allowing a quick setup, quite representative of a productive system.
-The source code of Micro8s is extremely close to the upstream version of Kubernetes.

 To automatically confirm the validity of this workflow overtime when new versions of the various components (Kata Containers, MicroK8s, Docker, Ubuntu, etc.) get published, cron schedules it on a recurring basis: execution logs can be seen in [Actions tab](https://github.com/didier-durand/microk8s-kata-containers/actions).
 Excerpts of last execution are gathered [further down in this page](README.md#execution-report).